![]() |

 This page shows plugs and socket for which

 help by others is appreciated !
 Help refers to: 1.
-Material in the collection that is fully unknown to me and useful information has not been found on internet or elsewhere.
+Material in the collection that is unknown to me and useful information has not been found on internet or elsewhere.
 2. Material that must exist, but is very difficult to find.
 For example, the museum has a plug, but the matching socket is missing.
 Your help to find a missing item or

 unknown information is greatly appreciated !